Lazar Aronshtam

-Lazar Naumovich Aronshtam (June 8, 1896 – March 25, 1938) was a Soviet political officer.
+Lazar Naumovich Aronshtam (8 June 1896 – 25 March 1938) was a Soviet military and political officer.

 He was born in what is now Ukraine.
 He was the brother of Grigory Aronshtam.
 He fought in the Russian Civil War on the side of the Bolsheviks.
 He was a member of the 17th Central Auditing Commission of the All-Union Communist Party (Bolsheviks) which was established in 1934.
-During the Great Purge, he was arrested on May 31, 1937 and executed the following year.
+During the Great Purge, he was arrested on 31 May 1937 and executed the following year.

 Early years

-He was born on June 8, 1896 in the village of Borzna, Chernihiv Governorate (according to other sources, in the city of Romny) in the Jewish family of a merchant.
+He was born on 8 June 1896 in the village of Borzna, Chernihiv Governorate (according to other sources, in the city of Romny) in the Jewish family of a merchant.
 From 1907 to 1914, he studied at the Łódź Manufacturing and Industrial School.
 From 1915 he studied at the 8th Warsaw Gymnasium in Chernihiv, in 1917 he graduated from the 1st Koven Gymnasium in Kharkiv.